Pushpaka Vimana (1987 film): Reception

 The film received critical acclaim for its creativity, making and the cast performances.
 Reviewing Pesum Padam, the magazine Ananda Vikatan said that to make a silent film needs a lot of courage and the filmmaker needs to be congratulated for that, rating it 50 out of 100.
 N. Krishnaswamy of The Indian Express said, "For [Kamal Haasan], the film is yet another achievement.
 For Singeetam, always the bold experimenter [...]
 Pesum Padam should provide both critical and commercial mileage.
 It is music director L. Vaidyanathan's task to provide the 'silent' film a worthy musical foil to match its varied moods and needs: this he does with panache."
 Jayamanmadhan of the magazine Kalki appreciated virtually every aspect of the film, calling it a must watch.

-Filmmaker Satyajit Ray applauded the film and told Rao, "You have created a love scene around a dead body", referring to the scene where the graduate and the magician's daughter walk around the hotel owner's body during his funeral several times just to spend some time together.
+Satyajit Ray applauded the film and told Srinivasa Rao, "You have created a love scene around a dead body", referring to the scene where the graduate and the magician's daughter walk around the hotel owner's dead body during his funeral several times just to spend some time together.
 Bombay: The City Magazine's critic wrote, "Pushpak is a bold and timely reminder that verbal diarrhoea drowns out meaning.
 Silence is not only golden but eloquent."
-Though no-one expected the film to succeed, it was a sleeper hit, completing a 35-week theatrical run in Bangalore, and grossing around ₹1 crore according to estimates by Madhu Jain and Garga.
+Though no-one expected the film to succeed, it was a sleeper hit, completing a 35-week theatrical run in Bengaluru, and grossing around ₹1 crore according to estimates by Madhu Jain and Garga.

 Accolades

 Legacy

 Pushpaka Vimana became a landmark of Indian cinema.
 According to film theorists Ashish Rajadhyaksha and Paul Willemen, it "opened up a new dimension in art-house entertainment", and "helped change [Kamal Haasan's] screen image".
-Rao has stated that after the film's success, many people wanted him to make more dialogue-less films but he was uninterested, saying, "My fascination was for the first one that I made."
+Srinivasa Rao has stated that after the film's success, many people wanted him to make more dialogue-less films, but he was uninterested.
 Amala listed it along with Vedham Pudhithu (1987), Agni Natchathiram (1988), Siva (1989) and Karpoora Mullai (1991) as her most memorable films.
 The film is listed among News18's "hundred greatest Indian films of all time".
 It was also listed by Rediff.com in its list "Singeetham's gems before Christ".
 On Haasan's birthday, 7 November 2015, Latha Srinivasan of Daily News and Analysis considered Pushpaka Vimanam to be one of the "films you must watch to grasp the breadth of Kamal Haasan's repertoire".